Multivariate Confluent Hypergeometric Covariance Functions with Simultaneous Flexibility over Smoothness and Tail Decay: Valid CH Cross-Covariances via Multivariate Mixtures and Their Properties

-Using the spectral density of the CH class, we can straightfowardly simulate processes efficiently using the approach of \cite{emery2016improved}.
-We plot two simulations of bivariate processes in Figure \ref{fig:2d_sim} and compare to simulated bivariate Mat\'ern processes using the same random seed.
+\cite{emery2016improved} provides an approach using the spectral density to simulate processes efficiently.
+Two simulations of bivariate processes are plotted in Fig. \ref{fig:2d_sim} and compared to simulated bivariate Mat\'ern processes based on this approach.
 Similar to results in \cite{ma2022beyond}, some visual properties of the fields are not very intuitive.
 For fixed range parameters $\beta_{jk} = \phi_{jk}= 1$, the CH covariance decays faster near $h = 0$ compared to the Mat\'ern covariance, leading to nearby contrasting values of $Y_j(s)$.
-In addition, as in \cite{ma2022beyond}, the influence of $\nu_{j}$ is less visually apparent for CH processes compared to the Mat\'ern processes.
+Also, as in \cite{ma2022beyond}, the influence of $\nu_{j}$ is less visually apparent for CH compared to Mat\'ern processes.